lambda-dom/trisagion/docs/readme.md

 pure :: a -> Parser s Void a
 ```

-Since the type signature of `pure` is already fixed, we instead provide an error-free version of it:
+Since the type signature of `pure` is already fixed by the `Applicative` typeclass, we instead provide an error-free version of it:

 ```haskell
 value :: a -> Parser s Void a